stuartellis/sve-personal-website/content/articles/signing-code-commits.md

 +++

 We should always sign the commits that we make in source code repositories, especially for shared projects like Open Source software.
 This ensures that every commit includes a signature that links it to a specific author.
 Since I use more than one repository hosting service, I have written this article on how to set up commit signing in a way that works across services.

 This method uses [GnuPG](https://gnupg.org/), the current standard Open Source tool for signing code commits.

-> _GPG_: This article refers to GPG, because GnuPG is the main implementation of the OpenPGP standards.
-Many existing documents use the term _GPG_ instead of _GnuPG_ or _OpenPGP_.
 [Sequoia PGP](https://sequoia-pgp.org/) may supersede GnuPG in future.

+> _GPG_: Many existing documents use the term _GPG_ instead of _GnuPG_ or _OpenPGP_.
+To avoid confusion, this article follows the same convention.

 ## How Commit Signing Works